WenpeiZhang/Operating-Systems-Three-Easy-Pieces/Virtualization/5 Process API.md

     }
     else//parent
     {
-        wait(NULL);//if parent happen to run first then wait for the child printf("goodbye\n");
+        wait(NULL);//if parent happens to run first then wait for the child printf("goodbye\n");
     }
     return 0;